Jack Sammoutis: Walton Casuals

 In February 2018, Sammoutis rejoined league rivals Walton Casuals.
 On 17 February 2018, he made his debut in a 2–1 win against South Park – the same opponent and scoreline from his debut for the club.
 A week later he scored his first goal since returning to the club in a 3–2 defeat to Whyteleafe and added another in the subsequent 2–2 draw with Guernsey.
 On 17 April, he completed the scoring in a 2–0 win at Shoreham.

 Named as a substitute in the Isthmian League South Division Play-Off Semi-Final, Sammoutis came off the bench and scored the final goal of a 5–2 victory in the 90th minute.
 He was then rewarded with a start in the Play-Off Final at Corinthian-Casuals as his team went on to secure promotion with a penalty shoot-out.

 On 15 May, Sammoutis announced he would not return for the club for the 2018–19 season, citing the league restructuring and unfeasible travel times in a new division.

 Hythe Town

 In May 2018, he joined Isthmian League South East Division club Hythe Town.

 Greenwich Borough

 On 14 March 2019, he returned to fellow South East Division club Greenwich Borough.

 Cray Valley Paper Mills

 He joined Cray Valley Paper Mills during the summer of 2019.

-International
+International career

 Sammoutis began his international career in November 2012, when he made his first appearance for Cyprus at Under-19 level in a European Championship qualifier.
 He went on to make a further four appearances at youth level.

-Personal
+Personal life

 Sammoutis is part of the Sport on Screen agency, founded by former professional footballer Andy Ansah.
 In February 2016, he was part of filming for a Nike advert ahead of the 2016 European Championships.
 The advert, led by Cristiano Ronaldo, was released in June 2016.